Frequently Asked Questions

 What is agentic marketing automation and why does it matter?

 Agentic marketing automation refers to AI agents that autonomously execute campaign actions such as audience refresh, budget reallocation, content variation testing, and follow-up sequencing.
-This matters because early adopters are moving from pilots to production deployments.
-By 2027, teams lacking the necessary data infrastructure and governance for agentic systems will face a widening operational gap.
-Note: Agentic automation requires clean, governed data; teams with poor data quality may see negative outcomes at scale.
+Early-adopter organizations are moving from pilots to production deployments.
+By 2027, teams without the required data infrastructure and governance frameworks will face a growing operational gap.
+Note: Best fit for teams with clean, governed data; organizations with poor data infrastructure may experience suboptimal outcomes.
+Source.

 How is AI search changing B2B buyer behavior?

-B2B buyers increasingly use AI-powered tools like ChatGPT, Perplexity, and AI-generated summaries in Google and Bing to get answers before clicking links.
-This means first exposure to your organization may come through an AI-generated summary, not your website.
-Structuring content for accurate AI citation—using direct answers, structured data markup, and authoritative sources—provides a visibility advantage.
-Note: Content not optimized for AI answers may see reduced organic reach.
+B2B buyers increasingly use AI-powered tools (ChatGPT, Perplexity, Google/Bing AI summaries) to get answers before clicking links.
+The first exposure to your organization may come through an AI-generated summary, not your website.
+Structuring content for AI answers (clear responses, structured data markup, authoritative sourcing) provides a visibility advantage.
+Note: Teams optimizing only for traditional SEO may miss AI-driven visibility opportunities.
+Source.

 B2B Marketing Challenges in 2026: What’s Happening Now and What’s Coming in 2027